crotis/Kittens/README.md

 The Application:

-	I currently have the application working as a SPA (single-page-application).
 	The components are structured into a single paged application in 'index.js' using React libraries (Router, Route, IndexRoute & hashHistory).

 	The 'Layout' component simply handles the overall layout of all other components:
 	(Kitten, Info, Header and Footer).

-	The Kitten component is where the real fun happens.
-When this component mounts it automatically sends a GET request to DevTests API to receive the kitten paths.
+	The Kitten component is where the real fun happens!
+When this component mounts it automatically sends a GET request to DevTests API and recieves the image paths in the response.
 The JSON array is iterated through and img tages are created for each path and injected into the HTML.

 	The user is then able to click any of these images.
 Upon doing so a POST request is sent to the DevTest API and the response is made availible in the textarea's.
 This also required converting an